vangalamaheshh/mahesh.github.io/_posts/2022-01-24-rustacean.markdown

 <h1><a href="https://doc.rust-lang.org/std/vec/struct.Vec.html" target="_blank">Vectors</a></h1>

-Vectors are homogenous and they get stored on heap, which means they can grow/shrink in size.
+Vectors are homogeneous and they get stored on heap, which means they can grow/shrink in size.
 The elements in vector can be accessed using [] or with get method, for example, v[0] or v.get(0).

 {% highlight rust %}
 fn main() {